LarryRuane/resizable-c-array/README.md

 Note that this design means that calling code should not cache pointers to elements across array reallocations.

-# memory overhead
+## memory overhead
 It is easy to calculate the memory overhead as a function of the base type.
-The highest overhead would be for an array of characters.
-If the string is significantly large, then for each 256 characters, there is one 8-byte pointer to it, which is an overhead of just over 3%.
+The highest overhead would be for an array of characters, since `char` is the smallest type (one byte).
+If the string is significantly large, then for each 256 characters, there is one 8-byte pointer to it, which is an overhead of (8/256) which is just over 3%.
 (There are arrays of pointers in higher levels, but their space usage is trivial.)
-There is actually some overhead for each `malloc` that we're neglecting here.
+There is actually some C-library overhead for each `malloc` that we're neglecting here since it's unknown.
 If the array elements are 8-byte pointers, then the overhead is 8 / 2k which is about 0.4%.
-The overhead becomes lower as the element increases.
+The overhead becomes lower as the element size increases.

 The memory overhead scales downward well too.
 An array with one element creates 4 allocations, 3 that are each 8 bytes (one pointer), and one that is the length of the base type.

 # conclusion
 I hope this is useful to you!
 If you end up using this code, I'd appreciate it if you let me know at LarryRuane@gmail.com.
+Please also send me comments, problem reports or suggestions.